zeroruka/video-wallpaper-scripts/README.md

 # Video Wallpaper Scripts

 Some scripts to make setting a video/gif as your wallpaper on linux easier.

-This is only tested working on arch with tiling WMs (dwm, qtile, i3, xmonad, herbstluft, awesome)
+Supports Wayland and Xorg.

+Tested working on Arch with:

+- Gnome
+- Xfce
+- Cinnamon (works with desktop icons)
+- KDE (recommend to use [this](https://github.com/catsout/wallpaper-engine-kde-plugin) instead)
+- Mate
+- Xmonad
+- Qtile
+- i3
+- Herbstluftwm
+- Awesome

+Not tested on other distros and BSPWM

 ##### Change wallpaper quickly using setwall script